immobiliare/Glider/README.md

 Made with ❤️ by [ImmobiliareLabs](https://github.com/orgs/immobiliare) & [Contributors](https://github.com/immobiliare/Glider/graphs/contributors)

 We'd love for you to contribute to Glider!
-If you have any questions on how to use Glider, bugs and enhancement please feel free to reach out by opening a [GitHub Issue](https://github.com/immobiliare/Glider/issues).
+If you have questions on using Glider, bugs, and enhancement, please feel free to reach out by opening a [GitHub Issue](https://github.com/immobiliare/Glider/issues).